zanderzhng/Air-for-Steam/README.md

 #### Issues

+When reporting an [issue](https://github.com/Elundris/Air-for-Steam/issues), please read through the current topics to make sure that your question hasn't already been answered.

-When reporting [issues](https://github.com/Elundris/Air-for-Steam/issues), please remember to include:
+Remember to include:
 * A brief description of the issue and steps to reproduce
 * A screenshot (because pictures are worth a million words)
 * Your operating system